CharlyCast/Binary-decision-diagram/README.md

 where @t is the label true and @f the label false.
 If a = @t, b = @t and c = @f then we can evaluate the expression as follow:

-+ We start from the node with id 0, a in this case, its value is true so we follow the first edge with label 1.
++ We start from the node with id 0 (this is always the entry point), a in this case, its value is true so we follow the first edge with label 1.
 + The node with id 1 is b, its value is true so we follow the first edge again, with label 2.
 + The node with id 2 is c, this time c is false so we follow the second edge, it points toward @f so the expression is evaluated to false.